opennetworkinglab/aether-docs/developer/roc.rst

 Some exercises to get familiar
 ------------------------------

-1) Deploy the ROC and POST the mega-patch, go into the aether-roc-GUI and click through the VCS, DeviceGroup, and other objects to see that they were created as expected.
+1. Deploy the ROC and POST the mega-patch, go into the ``aether-roc-gui`` and click through the VCS, DeviceGroup, and other objects to see that they were created as expected.

-2) Examine the log of the sdcore-adapter-v3 container.
+2. Examine the log of the ``sdcore-adapter-v3`` container.
 It should be attempting to push the mega-patch’s changes.
 If you don’t have a core available, it may be failing the push, but you should see the attempts.

-3) Change an object in the GUI.
-Watch the sdcore-adapter-v3 log file and see that the adapter attempts to push the change.
+3. Change an object in the GUI.
+Watch the ``sdcore-adapter-v3`` log file and see that the adapter attempts to push the change.

-4) Try POSTing a change via the API.
-Observe the sdcore-adapter-v3 log file and see that the adapter attempts to push the change.
+4. Try POSTing a change via the API.
+Observe the ``sdcore-adapter-v3`` log file and see that the adapter attempts to push the change.

-5) Deploy a 5G Aether-in-a-Box (See sd-core developer guide), modify the mega-patch to specify the URL for the Aether-in-a-Box webui container, POST the mega-patch, and observe that the changes were correctly pushed via the sdcore-adapter-v3 into the sd-core’s webui container (webui container log will show configuration as it is received)
+5. Deploy a 5G Aether-in-a-Box (See :doc:`Aether SD-Core Developer Guide
+   <sdcore>`), modify the mega-patch to specify the URL for the Aether-in-a-Box
+   ``webui`` container, POST the mega-patch, and observe that the changes were correctly pushed via the ``sdcore-adapter-v3`` into the ``sd-core``’s ``webui`` container (``webui`` container log will show configuration as it is received)

 .. |ROCGUI| image:: images/rocgui.png
     :width: 945